datum-cloud/galactic-lab/README.md

 - [Orbstack](https://orbstack.dev/)
   - Ensure you are using Orbstack: `docker context use orbstack`
   - Read the [Containerlab docs for MacOS](https://containerlab.dev/macos/) for details why Docker Desktop will not work here
-- Kernel Modules - SRv6 and VRF modules must be available in the host kernel.

 ### Steps